Local Entropy Theory of a Random Dynamical System: Measurable dynamical systems

 Finally, $c\le h_\nu (G, \alpha| \beta_G\vee \mathcal{C})$ follows by letting $\epsilon\rightarrow 0$.
 This finishes our proof. \end{proof}

 \begin{rem} Remark that the case where $(Y, \mathcal{D}, \nu)$ is a Lebesgue space was proved by Glasner, Thouvenot and Weiss \cite[Lemma 1.1]{GTW}.
-The relative Pinsker formula for a measurable dynamical $\Z$-system is proved in \cite[Theorem 3.3]{ZJLMS}. \end{rem}
+The relative Pinsker formula for a measurable dynamical $\Z$-system is proved as \cite[Theorem 3.3]{ZJLMS}. \end{rem}